etan18/Obsidian-Notes/Cognitive Science/imaging.md

 >[!danger] Invasive imaging
 >Excessive exposure to the high energy of X-rays to genetic mutations and other damage at the cellular level.
 For this reason, X-rays and CT scans are considered invasive.

+**Single & Multi-unit Recordings** are invasive techniques that place electrodes directly on neurons.
+This measures the electrophysiological response of a single cells or collection of cells.
+- High temporal resolution, low spatial resolution
+#### MRI
 **Magnetic Resonance Imaging (MRI)** also produces 3D reconstructions of the brain that sharper and more detailed than a CT, and does so by manipulating _quantum spin,_ which is safer than CT.
-MRI measures the proton densities, or the concentration of hydrogen protons, in tissues, where higher concentrations are brighter on the resulting image.
+MRI measures the proton densities, or the concentration of hydrogen protons, in water molecules found in tissues, where higher concentrations are brighter on the resulting image.
 - This process of introducing a magnetic field to disturb the alignment of nuclear spin gave rise to _nuclear magnetic resonance_, or NMR
     - Mapping the [[spatial frequency|spatial]] patterns of resonant energies needed to perturb the spin of atoms can be used to determine molecule structures or even image the interior of an organism
 - The name was changed from NMR to MRI due to misconceptions about the technique being “nuclear”